confluentinc/examples/replicator-schema-translation/README.md

   ```
 ### Step 3:

-Now we submit Replicator to perform the translation.
+Submit Replicator to perform the translation.

 Run:
   ```